-- There is no registration deadline, but docking is a limited and will be determined on a first-paid, first-entered basis.
+- There is no registration deadline, so you may register right up to the beginning of the race, but docking is a limited and will be determined on a first-paid, first-entered basis.
 Only complete entries will be considered.
 A waiting list will be maintained once the limit is reached.
 We will contact wait-listed vessels.

 - If your plans change after registration, please contact firstname.lastname@example.org.